-(Appelbaum, Roth, & Lidz, 1987), and that as many as 70% have some sort of therapeutic misconception (Appelbaum, 2002).
-Moreover, the investigator must be aware that there are other human participants who may be subject to coercion (e.g., employees, students) or undue influence (e.g., low socioeconomic status) (Polit & Beck, 2012).
+The Belmont Report defines three indispensable ethical principles (respect for persons, beneficence, and justice) that investigators must adhere to in any research endeavor (The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research [The Commission], 1979).
+The explanation given for respect for persons is to regard people as self-sufficient humans who are competent in determining needed assessments, options, and preferences, and not to use humans as a means to an end.
+In addition, The Belmont Report obligates the investigator to: (a) acquire and give proof of informed consent; (b) ensure and value the privacy of human subjects; and (c) include further protection for human participants with inadequate self-sufficiency (The Commission, 1979).
+The investigator must be aware that there are other human participants who may be subject to coercion (e.g., employees, students) or undue influence (e.g., low socioeconomic status) (Polit & Beck, 2012).
 For example, a grade should not be withheld or altered because of failure to participate in research.
-An alternative educational experience should be approved if the research participation is part of an academic course.
+An alternate educational experience should be approved if the research participation is part of an academic course.
 An employee should not have to fear losing his or her job for failure to participate in an employer-sanctioned study.
 These situations often require additional protections.
 For example, a list of participants should not be shared with supervisors because that would affect voluntary participation.
 The investigator is obligated to endeavor to protect these at-risk participants (Polit & Beck, 2012).